maelfabien/maelfabien.github.io/_posts/2019-5-6-HyperOpt.md

 from hyperopt import fmin
 ```

 In this example, we will try to optimize a simple Logistic Regression.
-Define the maximum number of evaluations and the maximum number of evaluations :
+Define the maximum number of evaluations and the maximum number of folds :

 ```python
 N_FOLDS = 10